The US Navy AEGIS Destroyer, Nicknamed the USS Rachel Corrie, Warned of Attack

 Editing: Jim W. Dean

-Posted by Gordon Duff on Sep 5 2012, With 0 Reads, Filed under Editor, WarZone.
+Posted by Gordon Duff, Senior Editor on September 5, 2012, With 17905 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.